 - First-generation SaaS tools and their dependency on implementation partners and technical gurus have held organizations back.
 However, cloud-native SaaS tools with low/no-code, point-and-click configuration, and seamless upgrades have made enterprise service management easier to deploy, and more cost-effective to configure and maintain.

 - IT service delivery teams have traditionally been swamped by activities that they shouldn’t be doing, which means that they struggle to scale and have less capacity for higher-value work.
-Automation will be huge during 2020 and low-value interactions, such as password reset, user account provisioning (joiners, leavers, and updates), software deployment, and standard changes, are perfect targets for the elimination of manual effort.
+Automation will be huge for service Management in 2020 and low-value interactions, such as password reset, user account provisioning (joiners, leavers, and updates), software deployment, and standard changes, are perfect targets for the elimination of manual effort.
 When automation and integration are combined, it creates a powerful mechanism to improve the flow of work and deliver a much smoother service experience, while creating capacity for higher-value interactions, such as enabling other business units to tackle the same challenges that IT has, to the greatest extent, already resolved.

 Automation offers many solutions for service management’s challenges